mattladd23/unstyle-frontend/README.md

 ## :mega: Unstyle's USP

-Unlike reset libraries that force consistent styles, this tool helps you understand what styles actually start as, giving you full control and clarity.
-It’s perfect for learning, debugging, or building from a blank slate — whether you’re refining your craft or showcasing your skills to future employers.
+Unlike reset libraries that force consistent styles, Unstyle helps you understand what styles actually start as, giving you full control and clarity.
+This makes it ideal for learning, debugging, or building from a blank slate — whether you’re refining your craft or showcasing your skills to future employers.

 ### :earth_africa: A Greener Way to Code